A GUIDE TO THE SYNCHROPHASE MU-1

 6. Audio interstage coupling transformers are identical.
 DCR of 330 ohms on the primary and 6600 ohms on the secondary.

 7. VOLUME and FILAMENT escutcheons changed to have "VOLUME" with -INCREASE- with arrow and numbers 1 to 6 and "FILAMENT" with -INCREASE- with arrow and numbers 0 to 5.
 This change probably happened towards the end of 1924.
 Change in "VOLUME" control to reflect the "feel" of the actual stepped-switch control.
+Errors could happen, JRPI left the factory with two FILAMENT escutcheons installed.

 |1925 - The upgrades listed below probably